jr31na/jr31na/README.md

 #### &#x270d; Blog & Writing

-Apart from coding, I also maintain a blog → you can find my articles on my website at [javierreina.com](https://javierreina.com/)
+Apart from coding, I also maintain a blog, you can find my articles on my website at [javierreina.com](https://javierreina.com/)